nvenayak/impact/readme.md

 Quick Start Guide
 **********************************
-Download a `Python 3 installation <https://www.python.org/downloads/>`_ for your platform, or you can use `Anaconda <https://www.continuum.io/downloads>`_.
+Download a [link](https://www.python.org/downloads/ "Python 3 installation" for your platform, or you can use ` [link](https://www.continuum.io/downloads "Anaconda").
 Anaconda has many of the dependencies pre-installed, and is an easy option to get off the ground quickly.

 Fresh environments can be quickly spun up using the requirements.txt